What are you complaining about? The Ombudsman reported what the residents of Latvia are dissatisfied with

 Scary animals mobbing and bossing

-“Similar to the previous reporting period, there were more complaints about possible discrimination in employment and activities of the public sector,” the document says.
+“Similar to the previous reporting period, there were more complaints regarding possible discrimination in employment and activities of the public sector,” the document says.
 Mobbing (group harassment of a person) and bossing (harassment by management) are separately mentioned.

 However, as shown by recent scandals in cultural universities of the country, where teachers of the stronger sex paid attention to young ladies, Latvia also needs to work in the field of sexual harassment.
 But it begins, it would seem, with innocent things.
 Thus, “in inspection case No. 2023–31–26AB, the Ombudsman assessed a situation in which a nightclub often offered free entry to women, while men had to pay for entry.”
 “At the same time, men were offered a discount on the purchase of soft drinks.”